‘Jersey Shore’ Star’s Ex Is ‘Cool’ With Her New Boyfriend After Marriage Breakup

 Jersey Shore star Roger Mathews is reportedly “cool” with ex-wife Jenni “JWoww” Farley’s new boyfriend months after the couple endured a messy split as 2018 came to a close.

-“He seems like a terrific guy and they seem to really be happy, and I’m very happy for them,” Mathews said to Us Weekly in a statement.
-He also somewhat clarified the identity of the mystery man, known as “24” who has been seen on Farley’s Instagram.
+“He seems like a terrific guy and they seem to really be happy, and I’m very happy for them,” Mathews said to Us Weekly in a statement, where he also somewhat clarified the identity of the mystery man known as “24” who has been seen on Farley’s Instagram.

 Mathews revealed that “24” is a “good friend of her [Farley’s] little brother” and the two have been dating for “a few months.”